MastooraTurkmen/svelte-my-project/README.md

 ## Positive Answers

-> If you click positives answers, you can see following results:
+> If you click positives answers, you can see following results emojies reaction 🙂, 😀, 😄, 😊, 😘:

 ![Alt text](Screenshot-2.png)